-At the center of the Music Modernization Act (“MMA”) is a new blanket licensing system for digital music providers (“DMPs”).
-This new blanket license replaces the existing song-by-song compulsory licensing structure for making and distributing musical works, instead allowing DMPs to make and distribute songs via download or interactive streams.
+At the center of the Music Modernization Act is a blanket licensing system for digital music providers (“DMPs”).
+This blanket license replaced the existing song-by-song compulsory licensing structure for making and distributing musical works, instead allowing DMPs to obtain a single, comprehensive license for all licensable musical works.

-The Blanket License is a crucial step in modernizing music licensing, but while it is appropriate for many DMPs, not all providers will need to obtain one to operate.
-Specifically, companies considered “significant non-blanket licensees” under the law will not use the new Blanket License.
-So how do you know if you need a Blanket License or qualify as a significant non-blanket licensee?
+Establishing the blanket license was a crucial step in modernizing music licensing.
+But while it is appropriate for many DMPs, not all providers need to obtain one to operate.
+Specifically, companies considered “significant non-blanket licensees” under the law do not need the blanket license.
+So how do DMPs know if they need the blanket license or qualify as a significant non-blanket licensee?

-In those instances where a copyright owner is identified, the digital music provider must generate a statement of account and pay applicable royalties consistent with existing regulations.
+In those instances where a copyright owner was identified, the DMP generated a statement of account and paid applicable royalties consistent with existing regulations.

-Digital music providers should familiarize themselves with the United States Copyright Office’s rulemaking because they will be required to make significant changes to revenue and royalty reporting starting with January 2021 usage to the MLC.
-For digital music providers who engage in voluntary licensing and want the MLC to administer those voluntary licenses, the digital music provider should engage the MLC in conversations as soon as possible to ensure a seamless transition to the MLC.
+DMPs should familiarize themselves with the United States Copyright Office’s rulemaking.
+DMPs that engage in voluntary licensing and want The MLC to administer those voluntary licenses should engage The MLC in conversations as soon as possible to ensure a seamless transition to The MLC.

-This term refers to royalties corresponding to musical works for whom a particular copyright owner (either the owner of the entire work or the owner of a share in the work) cannot be found (sometimes the copyright owner may not even be known).
+This term refers to royalties corresponding to musical works for which a particular copyright owner (either the owner of the entire work or the owner of a share in the work) cannot be found – or may not even be identified.